Jeff37/BATSAMPLES/README.md

 # BATSAMPLES

-Here I storage some recordings of bat ultra-sounds performed in Lithuania, on the Curonian spit.
+Here I store some recordings of bat ultra-sounds performed in Lithuania, on the Curonian spit.

 * All samples have been recorded with Audiomoth devices packed in a waterproofed plastic box.
 * The sampling rate is 192 kHz.
 Each file is also provided time-expanded in the sub-folder Exp10 in order to be directly played 10 times slower, but therefore **mind the X and Y scales** which are artificially modified!